LukeNk/BrainF-Python/README.md

-# BrainF-Python
+# ThinkBrainF-BrainF-Python
-Small project that do thing between Python and BrainF
+Small project that do thing between Python, BrainF and ThinkBrainF

 ## How to use
 When open, you will have a option selector to chose option (Please input number)